CommerceDataEquality/Current-Population-Survey/README.md

 Use case example: Create a map that allows community-based healthcare providers and clinics better target their outreach to communities with the most need

-# Survey of Income and Program Participation (bulk download)
+# Survey of Income and Program Participation
 The Survey of Income and Program Participation (SIPP) is a source of data on the interaction between tax, transfer, and other government and private policies.
 SIPP collects information for assistance received either directly as money or indirectly as in-kind benefits and SIPP data provide the most extensive information available on how the nation's economic well-being changes over time. http://thedataweb.rm.census.gov/ftp/sipp_ftp.html